E-TEAM, a Sundance award-winning documentary about the lives of four war crimes investigators,

 - The Brooklyn Vitagraph Company helped produce a short video for Restore Red Hook, a fund to help the local businesses of Red Hook, Brooklyn, that were devastated by Hurricane Sandy.
 Donate here.

 - “Growing Hope Against Hunger” won a 2012 Primetime Emmy!
 The Sesame Street special was edited by David Teague.

 —- 2011 —-

 - Brooklyn Vitagraph co-presented a complete retrospective of British filmmaker John Samson at Anthology Film Archives in November 2011.
-Virtually unknown in the United States, Samson was a documentary pioneer who tackled subjects both taboo and banal.
+Virtually unknown in the United States, Samson was a documentary pioneer who tackled subjects ranging from bondage fetishists to steam engine enthusiasts.
 More info HERE.
 Review of the program HERE.

 - Flicker NYC (2001-2011), New York’s festival of new Super 8mm films, ended a decade of events with a special and final 10th Anniversary show.
 Flicker NYC was founded in 2001 by David Teague and held over 20 screenings at the Knitting Factory, the Brooklyn Lyceum, and Southpaw.
 The festival screened over 150 Super 8 films, and supported numerous local Super 8 projects with grants.
 A more in depth look at Flicker NYC can be found at the Flicker NYC website.

 —- 2010 —-

 - Brooklyn Vitagraph began development on a new documentary called “Our Man in Iquitos”.
 The film is about an aging rocker turned politician, set in the Peruvian Amazon.
 Watch the teaser HERE.

 - Our House, a documentary by David Teague and Greg King, had its world premiere at Hot Docs 2010.
 The Brooklyn Vitagraph Company co-produced this feature about an unorthodox homeless shelter run by anarchist Christian squatters.
 The film won the Grand Jury Prize for Documentary at the DeadCENTER Festival 2010 and screened in June at the Brooklyn International Film Festival.

 —- 2009 —-